Agoric/documentation/Creating-and-Starting-Demo-Projects.md

     <td><center>1</center></td>
     <td>Go to or open a shell and run <code>cd ~/agoric/sdk</code></td>
     <td>Go to the directory where you copied the latest Agoric SDK
-	    from the Agoric GitHub repository in Step 4 of (<b>tyg todo</b>: Insert link when determined to Before Using Agoric Software).</td>
+	    from the Agoric GitHub repository in Step 4 of <a href="https://agoric.com/documentation/getting-started/before-using-agoric/">Before Using Agoric</a>.</td>
   </tr>
   <tr>
     <td><center>2</center></td>
     <td>Run <code>agoric init demo</code>
     <td>Initializes a <i>Dapp</i> (<i>Distributed application</i>)
-	project, in this case Autoswap, an Agoric-written demo that introduces you to Agoric smart contracts.
+	project.
 	<br><br>
     <code>init</code> creates a folder with the specified name
-    (<code>demo</code> in this case) and copies the files you need into it.
+    (<code>demo</code> in this case) and copies an existing project's files into it.
 You can give the project any name you like.
 This documentation assumes you used <code>demo</code>.
     <br><br>
-    There are optional arguments that let you specify which project you want to initialize.
-By default, their values are set to initialize a project we wrote to introduce you to Agoric smart contracts.
-See the (<b>tyg todo</b> insert links) Agoric CLI page or the Creating New Contracts or Using Existing Contracts page for details on these optional arguments.
+    There are optional arguments that let you specify which project you want copied into the specified directory.
+By default, their values are set to use a project we wrote to introduce you to Agoric smart contracts.
+To specify a different project use the optional arguments:<br>
+    <code>--dapp-template &lt;name&gt;</code> Use the template specified by &lt;name&gt;.<br>
+	    <code>--dapp-base &lt;base-url&gt;</code> Look under this directory for the Dapp template.
   <br><br>If this
   doesn't work, use <code>echo $PATH</code> to check that your Agoric
       CLI install directory is in your <code>$PATH</code> If not, add